duanev/pgdb/README.md

 # pgdb
 Python GDB RDP client (replaces gdb for QEMU tcp debug)

-See READMEs in the example directories for quick starts.
+See READMEs in the example directories for quick start guides.

-PGDB provides source level debugging for NASM built ROMS and kernels.
+PGDB provides source level debugging for assembly code such as NASM built ROMS and kernels.
 Some support is also available for the GCC tool chain.

 ![ScreenShot](http://imgur.com/sq0o6tf)
 <img src="http://imgur.com/sq0o6tf" title="ScreenShot">